 To create a link to another Excel file, in the same folder, just use the file name as the link_location argument for the HYPERLINK function.

 For files that are up a level or more in the hierarchy, use two periods and a backslash for each level.
-In this example, the file is 1 level up.

 In Excel 2010, you can quickly remove hyperlinks from selected cells.
 (Thanks to Sam for this tip.)

 To see the steps, watch this Excel Quick Tips video.

 To remove hyperlinks from a group of cells, you can copy and paste the cells as values.
 To see the steps, watch this Excel Quick Tips video.

 Instead of manually removing the hyperlinks, you can you can use the following macro code.
 It deletes all hyperlinks in the selected cells, and leaves just the cell text.